tripledio/tripledio.github.io/_posts/2018-03-01-k8s-reverse-proxy.md

 Browsing to [192.168.99.100](http://192.168.99.100) shows a 404.
 ![Browsing to the ip should show a 404](/img/k8s-reverse-proxy/norule.png)

-As Ingress is an API where we can specify a collection of rules that allow inbound connections to reach the cluster services.
-The solution should work with any ingress implementation like haproxy, traefik, caddy,...

 ### 3. ExternalName Service declaration

-Using the externalName in our service declaration will create a dns entry in the cluster dns service.
+Now we will declare a new service tripled-svc in K8s.
+K8s will use the externalName in our service declaration to create a dns entry in the cluster dns service.

 ```
 apiVersion: v1
 kind: Service